Sexual arousal: Experimental studies

 Various hypotheses and theories have been propounded in order to establish the biological bases for sexual arousal in humans.
 Ivan Tarkhanov showed, in experiments on cutting and artificial emptying of the seminal vesicles, that the latter played the crucial role in the generation of sexual excitement in frogs.
-Proceeding from these experimental results, Tarkhanov put forward a hypothesis that filling and evacuation of the seminal vesicles were the main biological cause which led to sexual arousal and its disappearance in mammals and humans.
+Proceeding from these experimental results, Tarkhanov put forward a hypothesis that filling and evacuation of the seminal vesicles were the main biological cause, which led to sexual arousal and its disappearance in humans and other mammals.
 Ever since Tarkhanov's findings demonstrated sexual arousal in frogs to result from the state of seminal vesicles, the attempted elucidation of their role in other animals' sexual behaviour has been the object of experimental effort.
 No generalisation has yet appeared, however.
 The study performed by Beach & Wilson (University of California, Berkeley) in 1964 discovered that these glands do not participate in the regulation of sexual arousal of male rats in the similar manner.
 Whether the regularity observed in frogs is applicable to humans remains unknown.
 Unambiguous experimental evidence for the existence of the Tarkhanov regularity in human sexual behaviour has never been obtained.

-Another explanation of sexual arousal is offered by the approach which Kazimierz Imieliński calls the "psychohydraulic model of sexuality".
+Another explanation of sexual arousal is offered by the approach, which Kazimierz Imieliński calls the "psychohydraulic model of sexuality".
 This point of view likens human sexuality to a steam boiler, with biological processes or internal irritants creating sexual tension.
 If the level of this tension reaches threshold, sexual arousal occurs as the expression of necessity to let off steam.
 Gary F. Kelly (Clarkson University) describes this model as follows:

 The "psychohydraulic model of sexuality" has been formulated most definitely in psychoanalysis:

 After a certain time, the same process begins anew.
 Such an approach assumes sexual arousal to be a spontaneous desire that appears periodically like sensations of hunger and thirst.
 Drawing a parallel between these sensations and sexual excitation is widely accepted now: "Everyone must experience sexuality in some way to survive. ...
 In this sense sex is a necessity of life, just as air, food, and warmth."
 And yet there is no empirical evidence in support of such a parallel, Imieliński says.
 Sensations of hunger and thirst occur due to certain states of physiological insufficiency.
 The feeling of hunger results from the lack of glucose, fats and amino acids in blood.
 The feeling of thirst occurs in response to reduction of the water content of tissues.
 None of similar states of physiological deficiency responsible for the periodical appearance of sexual arousal has been revealed in human sexuality.